 A response to a motion should be sent both to the Court and to respondent’s counsel (and the other parties, if any, in the case).
 Attach a Certificate of Service to the copy you send to the Court.
 If you are filing a response to a motion electronically, see the DAWSON User Guides.

 In a deficiency case, the IRS generally may not attempt to collect the amount in dispute while your case is pending in the Tax Court.
 You may consider filing a Motion To Restrain Assessment and Collection, and you should include a copy of the collection letter or notice you received from the IRS.

 You should contact the IRS attorney, paralegal or Appeals officer handling your case and provide them with a copy of the “no change” letter.
 Be sure to redact your Social Security number from the “no change” letter.
 In most instances, the IRS will prepare a stipulated decision (an agreed decision) consistent with the “no change” letter.
 You and the IRS attorney should sign the stipulated decision and submit it to the Court.
 Your Tax Court case will be closed once the Judge enters the stipulated decision.

-You may view, download, or print any document filed in your case if you have registered for eAccess (Petitioner Access).
-You may also view any orders issued or entered and decisions entered after March 1, 2008, through the Docket Inquiry System on the Court’s Web site without registering for eAccess.
+You may view, download, or print any document filed in your case if you have registered for electronic filing.
+You may also view any orders issued or entered and decisions entered after March 1, 2008, through DAWSON on the Court’s website without registering for electronic filing.